 X-ray security screening, for example, can use video analytics programs trained to do object classification on real-time feeds of baggage at security check-ins to identify specific objects of interest, such as sharp tools or weapons.
 Such technology has already been implemented worldwide as its accuracy increases.
 The Transportation Security Administration (TSA) introduced computed tomography scanners (CT) with state-of-the-art 3-D technology at U.S. airport checkpoints (check more video analytics applications in Aviation).

-The technology is currently being enhanced to increase the accuracy to detect objects in video frames and has yet been successfully tested using images.
+The AI video technology is currently being enhanced to increase the accuracy of detecting objects in video frames in a wide range of real-world computer vision applications.

 Similar to the motion detection discussed in the fence example, other kinds of behavior are also relevant grounds for video analytics to be able to classify.
 For example, behavior tracking involves human behavior in relation to both themselves and larger objects, such as vehicles, and what it entails for the safety of a general area.
 The following are two smaller-scale examples of behavior tracking implemented in video analytics.

 - Loitering Detection: In Smart Cities, video analytics are trained to notice when people or vehicles remain in a defined zone longer than the user-defined time allows.
 For the safety of the area, an alarm could be activated depending on the preferences of the program implementer.
 This behavior is effective in the real-time notification of suspicious behavior around pharmacy departments, ATMs, narcotic dispensaries, and other locations.